 Black and Tan

-Mohawk Pond is a deep, spring-fed pond within the Mohawk State Forest that has become a popular fishing hole in both summer and winter.
+Mohawk Pond is a deep, spring-fed pond within the Mohawk State Forest that has always been a popular fishing hole in both summer and winter.
+On the far shore is the “swimming” rock.
 The trails adjacent to the pond are a favorite location for Spook Nook Chinooks to sled, bkjor, or skijor.